openclosed-dev/squall/README.md

   year_established integer NOT NULL
 );
 ```

+The description part in doc comments, that precedes any tag is treated as content of Markdown, or more specifically of [CommonMark](https://commonmark.org/).

 Doc comments are allowed to contain one or more tags for annotating target schema objects.